kdwils/blog/content/posts/gatekeeping-with-gatekeeper.md

 ## What is Gatekeeper?

-[Gatekeeper](https://github.com/open-policy-agent/gatekeeper) is controller for kubernetes deployments built on top of OPA for describing and enforcing policy.
+[Gatekeeper](https://github.com/open-policy-agent/gatekeeper) is a controller for kubernetes deployments built on top of OPA for describing and enforcing policy.
 See [here](https://open-policy-agent.github.io/gatekeeper/website/docs/) for more information.

 OPA is a [CNCF graduated project](https://www.cncf.io/projects/open-policy-agent-opa/) and is the policy engine I use at work.
 It uses a language known as rego for policy definitions.